 - We even colour-match switches to glass splashbacks.

-- Solar Tube – we were amazed at the effectiveness of this light tube bringing natural light into a room with no windows.
+We were amazed when we fitted one of these solar tubes for the first time at its effectiveness bringing natural light into a room with no windows.
 You need to choose the position for the collecting dome carefully on the roof to make sure that chimneys or other obstructions don’t cast shadows; a solar tube will not be appropriate in all circumstances.
 You can fit more than one if necessary.
 In a space of around 2m by 2m on a reasonable British day, our client did not need to switch on the lights at all.

 - An uplighter shining on the ceiling will make the room feel higher, whereas low level lighting and light thrown downwards lowers the focus for a more intimate feel.